 Finding the right buyers starts with you.
-Think about this, when someone comes to your website what are you doing to attract them down the path of buying from you.
+Think about this, When someone comes to your website what are you doing to attract them down the path of buying from you?

-For example does your website look like this:
+For example, does your website look like this:

 Or does your site look like this:

-When you look at the first site it’s a complete mess and most of all it’s hard tell what you should actually be doing.
+When you look at the first site it’s a complete mess and most of all it’s hard to tell what you should actually be doing.
 When you look at the second site it’s obvious what you should do.
-They have a banner at the top of their site with a free guide and a big read button that says DOWNLOAD IT NOW.
+They have a banner at the top of their site with a free guide and a big red button that says DOWNLOAD IT NOW.

 The point is the second site has a clear call to action front and center that they want you to join their mailing list.

 How to Fix this Issue: Look at where people are coming to your site.
 Create lead magnets that drive people to join your mailing list and bring them down the road of one day becoming a buyer.

 Also, make sure you only have one clear call to action per page you want people to take page when they come to your website.